 - Urban Planner

-Math Resource CenterFor the Spring 2021 semester the Math Resource Center (MRC) will offer WVC math students free virtual tutoring for all levels of mathematics.
+Math Resource CenterFor the Fall 2021 semester the Math Resource Center (MRC) will offer WVC math students free virtual tutoring for all levels of mathematics.
 It will be staffed by paid peer tutors and the MRC Coordinator.
-The MRC will open on Monday, February 8, 2021 and tutoring will generally be available Monday through Thursday from 8:00 AM until 6:00 PM.
+The MRC will open on Tuesday, September 7, 2021 and tutoring will generally be available Monday through Thursday from 8:00 AM until 6:00 PM (we hope to open on Fridays and Saturdays as well -- details TBA).
 Once a student has registered to use the MRC (instructions below), they may access the tutoring schedule via Canvas to determine the exact days/times tutors are available for help in specific math classes.

 To access the free virtual tutoring via the MRC, students must be enrolled in a math class at West Valley College.
 Please note that tutoring is available on a drop-in basis only.
 Follow the instructions below to register to use the MRC (registration is free and does not appear on transcripts):